 Find Out What The Customer REALLY Wants

 Drill down on what matters to the meeting planner.
 What are the vital decision points?
 Even if they simply answer with a variation of rates/dates/space, it’s up to you to dig even deeper to find out what lies beyond those basic answers.
 What amenities are important?
 Do airport transfers matter?
 How does weather play into their decision?

 We built GroupSync to help the hotel understand what is important to the planner.

 Our Certified Market Lead automatically prompts meeting planners to fill out this vital information ahead of time so you’ll know exactly what’s important to winning the business.
 We understand from the hotelier’s perspective, that better information leads to better responses.
 This is a major benefit not just to hotel sales teams, but also for the planner.

 Get a Genuine Ranking of Priorities

 Find out what the planner’s priorities are for awarding the business.
 Don’t believe that the lowest rate wins.
-In fact, our data indicates the planner chooses the lowest rate just less than 40% of the time.
-You may have to help the planner rank their own hot buttons.
+In fact, our data indicates that the planner chooses the lowest rate just less than 40% of the time.
+You may have to help the planner rank their hot buttons.